Hans-Martin Hinz: Early years

 Hans-Martin Hinz completed a commercial apprenticeship and worked then in the tourism branch from 1963 to 1967.
 He acted as manager of a youth association in Berlin from 1968 to 1970 and earned his university entrance qualifications through the so-called second education route from 1970 to 1972.
 Hinz studied History, Geography, Pedagogics and Philosophy at the Free University of Berlin from 1972 to 1978, followed by receiving his doctorate in Geography with the aid of a study and doctoral scholarship (for gifted students) from the Cusanuswerk, Bonn.
 As a high-school teacher, he taught History, Social Studies, Political World Studies and Geography in the years from 1982 to 1984.

 Hinz began his career in the cultural field as a research associate at the Senate Administration for Cultural Affairs, Berlin from 1985 to 1991, where he played a part above all in the founding of the "Deutsches Historisches Museum" (DHM) in the year 1987.
 He was also involved in the evaluation of museums and memorial sites in East and West Berlin after the opening of the Berlin Wall in 1989.

-The DHM became the core of his professional activity, where he contributed significantly as department director and senior member of the management in the years form 1991 to 2000 and from 2002 to 2012 for the build-up of the new national museum.
+The DHM became the core of his professional activity, where he contributed significantly as department director and senior member of the management in the years from 1991 to 2000 and from 2002 to 2012 for the build-up of the new national museum.
 He was responsible for the politically important committee work at this time and for the external representation of the museum, working in such committees and advisory boards as the German-French expert commission for the repatriation of cultural assets that had been displaced in the war as well as the Federal Commission for Memorial Museums.
 He was also responsible for the museum’s national and international scholarly events and for the preparation of content and organisation for the founding of further museums and memorials in Berlin as well as the preparation of architectural competitions.
 His area of activities also included press and public relations work as well as marketing for the museum.
 He represented the museum in national and international museum associations.
 He curated several international exhibitions, where he implemented the key concept of the DHM, namely to represent German history in its international context and in a multi-perspectival way.

 Hinz was called to the field of cultural politics and became Secretary of state for Culture in the Berlin Senate Administration for Science, Research and Culture and thus director of the office and chairperson of the umbrella organisations of various cultural institutions from 2000 to 2001.